Grappe501/arkansas-political-history/site/src/content/pages/misc/routing-and-slugs-spec-md.md

 Must not begin with / (store as relative path).
 Must be unique across the site.
 If used, create a redirect from the old file-based URL if it was ever deployed.
-Recommendation: Use explicit slugs for long-lived “pillar” pages once stable, e.g.: constitution/1874 power/rules tags/policy-areas/education
+Recommendation: Use explicit slugs for long-lived "pillar" pages once stable, e.g.: constitution/1874 power/rules tags/policy-areas/education